PeppeL-G/course-material/src/lectures/git-synching/README.md

 A *private repository* is a repository that only the creator and invited members have read & write access to.
 This is usually used by companies working on projects they are selling to customers and don't want to give away for free.

-Instead of you setting up your own server to host your repositories, you can use one of the many websites that offer to host your repositories for you:
+Instead of you setting up your own server to host your repositories, you can use one of the many websites that offer to host your repositories for you, such as:

 - [GitHub](https://github.com/)
 - [GitLab](https://about.gitlab.com/)
 - [And some other...](https://www.git-tower.com/blog/git-hosting-services-compared/)

-In addition to hosting your repositories, these websites usually offers some other good-to-have features, such as:
+In addition to hosting your repositories, these websites usually have many other good-to-have features, such as:

 - Issue tracking (let users report errors they find).
 - Collaboration (give other users read/write access to your repositories).